 These are short quizzes to guide students on their progress in the course and inform the instructor if any pedagogical changes are required.
 They will be weekly and cumulative to check how well students are retaining the content.
 Each quiz is worth 4 points.
 Only the highest 8 scores will count.
 Students can get up to 30 points.
-They are due by Monday, 10:10am, before class, unless otherwise announced in lecture or on Moodle.
+They are in-class assignments that will take place on Wednesday, unless otherwise announced.

-No extensions will be granted, not even for medical emergencies.
+No make up quizzes will be given, not even for medical emergencies.
 Students can miss a couple of quizzes and still get full points, which accounts for cases of medical emergencies.